AnthonySzymczak/Cocktail-Dreamer/README.md

 Project #3

 ## Description of application
 Looking to host a 21+ aged party?
 Not too sure where to start with great tasting cocktails but you have quite the stocked bar at home?
 Have a bunch of types of alcohol yet have no idea how to describe them?
 Want to know the history behind your alcohol?
-Look no further, consult Cocktail-Dreamer for all of your drink recipie, learning needs!
+Look no further, consult Cocktail-Dreamer for all of your drink recipe, learning needs!

 Join myself, Anthony Szymczak, on an experience you wont forget!